kerry96164/IEEE-802.11ah_ns-3.27/src/internet/doc/routing-overview.rst

 setup time.
 Moreover, the network topology recovery is affected by the Split Horizoning strategy.

-The examples ``examples/routing/ripng-simple-network.cc`` and ``examples/routing/rip-simple-network.cc``
-shows both the network setup and network recovery phases.
+The example ``examples/routing/ripng-simple-network.cc`` shows both the network setup and network recovery phases.

 Split Horizoning
 ~~~~~~~~~~~~~~~~

 Split Horizon is a strategy to prevent routing instability.
 Three options are possible:

 * No Split Horizon
 * Split Horizon